 trained as an actor at the Central School of Speech and Drama before turning to music when the Bridewell Theatre created the post of composer in residence for him in 2003...

-Grant has written the music and lyrics for musicals including Robin Hood (Castle Theatre, Wellingborough); Tracy Beaker Gets Real (Nottingham Playhouse and UK tour); Simply Cinderella (Curve Theatre, Leicester); The Beggars Musical (Changeling Theatre tour); Spittin’ Distance (Stephen Joseph Theatre and National Theatre Studio); Beyond the Sea (Bridewell); Yeti: An Abominamusical (Edinburgh Fringe) and Three Sides (Bridewell, Shaw, Finborough, 45th Street Theatre - New York Musical Theatre Festival 2006).
+Grant has written the music and lyrics for musicals including Drunk (Curve, Leicester and Bridewell), Tracy Beaker Gets Real (Nottingham Playhouse and UK tour), Simply Cinderella (Curve Theatre, Leicester), The Beggars Musical (Changeling Theatre tour), Spittin’ Distance (Stephen Joseph Theatre and National Theatre Studio) and Three Sides (Bridewell, Finborough, 45th Street Theatre - New York Musical Theatre Festival 2006).

-Grant’s other theatre scores include Timon of Athens, Travelling Light, England People Very Nice, The Man of Mode, The Alchemist and Southwark Fair (all at the National Theatre), The Memory of Water (New Vic, Stoke), The Good Person of Sichuan (Colchester Mercury), James and the Giant Peach (Birmingham Stage Company), Broken Glass (Tricycle and Vaudeville in the West End), Breakfast at Tiffany’s (Haymarket Theatre), Wallenstein (Minerva Theatre, Chichester), Sherlock Holmes - the Best Kept Secret, Bollywood Jane and Salonika (West Yorkshire Playhouse), London Assurance (Watermill Theatre and tour), 101 Dalmations (Royal and Derngate, Northampton) and The Taming of the Shrew, Macbeth, The Importance of Being Earnest, Much Ado About Nothing, Twelfth Night and The Blue Diamond of Azkabar (all for Changeling Theatre, tour).
+Other theatre scores include Timon of Athens, Travelling Light, England People Very Nice, The Man of Mode, The Alchemist and Southwark Fair (all at the National Theatre), The Memory of Water (New Vic, Stoke), The Good Person of Sichuan (Colchester Mercury), James and the Giant Peach (Birmingham Stage Company), Broken Glass (Tricycle and Vaudeville in the West End), Breakfast at Tiffany’s (Theatre Royal Haymarket), Canvas and Wallenstein (Minerva Theatre, Chichester), Sherlock Holmes - the Best Kept Secret, Bollywood Jane and Salonika (West Yorkshire Playhouse), London Assurance (Watermill Theatre and tour), 101 Dalmations (Royal and Derngate, Northampton) and The Taming of the Shrew, Macbeth, The Importance of Being Earnest, Much Ado About Nothing, Twelfth Night and The Blue Diamond of Azkabar (all for Changeling Theatre, tour).

-Film and television work includes hit BBC2 comedy The Bleak Old Shop of Stuff, a four part period comedy series that premiered in December 2012), Monsters Behind the Iron Curtain (feature length drama documentary for National Geographic/Animal Planet), National Theatre On Stage, two Arena documentaries for the BBC about the first fifty years of the National Theatre; Sky Arts documentary Theatreland, as well as short films Induction, A Day A Life, Losing the Plot, and Junkie Love, and viral video Last Minute Musical which received more than 700,000 downloads for Lastminute.com.
+Film and television work includes hit BBC2 comedy The Bleak Old Shop of Stuff (a four part period comedy series that premiered in December 2012), Monsters Behind the Iron Curtain (feature length drama documentary for National Geographic/Animal Planet), National Theatre On Stage (two Arena documentaries for the BBC about the first fifty years of the National Theatre) and Sky Arts documentary Theatreland, as well as short films Induction, A Day A Life, Losing the Plot, and Junkie Love.
 He has most recently completed the score for his first feature film Saving Santa, an animated action adventure with songs, starring Martin Freeman, Tim Curry, Joan Collins, Noel Clarke and Ashley Tisdale.
 Grant is in pre-production on a second animated feature film Reds and Grays, starring David Tennant, Gemma Arterton, Lena Headey and Christopher Plummer.